malis-course/MALIS/labs/lab1/README.md

-# Lab 1: kNNs, linear regression and logistic regression
+# Lab 1: Linear regression and logistic regression

 In this lab session, you will gain practical knowledge on the topics covered over the last three lectures.